+^ the interaction p-value is derived from a Cox proportional hazards model with treatment, factor and treatment*factor interaction.

 Disease Status

 Listing of Disease Status

 Summary of Disease Status

 Disease status data were collected as ordinal variables.
 Disease status will be listed by course/cycle, as well as summarized by number (percent) within course/cycle and treatment group and overall, using the ordinal categories: (1) remission/stable disease, (2) relapse, (3) progressive disease, (4) secondary malignancy, (5) death, and (6) unknown.
 The denominator for percentage calculations will be the number of subjects who provided data for disease status within each course.